 Those with social anxiety often find themselves unable to do common social things due to insecurity.
 For example, a person may be the first to finish a test in class, but they won’t go and turn it in until someone else gets up.
 This is because the person feels as though everyone around them will be staring at them, judging their every move, and secretly laughing at them.
 This is an irrational fear because the most likely scenario is that everyone is too focused on their own test and personal thoughts that they won’t even notice the individual getting up to turn in their test.
 Anxiety causes insecurities to be blown out of proportion, making the person doubt themselves and hold back from engaging in common social activities or behaviors.

-Another physical symptom of severe anxiety is constant muscle-tension.
+Another physical symptom of severe anxiety is constant muscle tension.
 This can include grinding your teeth, clenching your jaw, flexing muscles, balling your fists, etc. Someone with these physical symptoms may not even notice them if they have had anxiety for a long time.
 However, others around them may notice them and point them out.
 If this happens, it is worth it to ask your doctor or therapist about them to see if anxiety could be causing them.
 From there, you can receive the proper treatment.

 Anxiety is often felt by those with a substance abuse disorder and it is important to recognize worsening symptoms.
-Be aware of the symptoms anxiety brings on your body when it gets more severe that can stop the progress of both your anxiety and addiction.
+Be aware of the symptoms anxiety brings on your body when it gets more severe which can stop the progress of both your anxiety and addiction.
 This is because both can be treated so that when the person goes back to normal life they can manage not only their sobriety but also their anxiety symptoms.
 You cannot know if you have severe anxiety unless you know the symptoms to look for, such as the ones in this article.
 However, it should be remembered that anxiety can present itself in different ways depending on the individual, so any behavioral changes are to be examined.
 If you find yourself exhibiting any of these symptoms, you should reach out for help.
-For more information on anxiety, addiction, and healing, call Hired Power at (714) 559-3919.
+For more information on anxiety, addiction, and healing, call Hired Power at 800.910.9299.